Lou Henry Hoover: Later life and death

 After leaving the White House, the Hoovers took their first true vacation in many years, driving through the Western United States.
-She continued to receive letters requesting assistance, though far fewer than she had addressed while serving as first lady.
-In 1935, Hoover took up a project to purchase and restore her husband's birthplace cottage in Iowa.
-Hoover continued her previous volunteer work after serving as first lady.
-She returned to the Girl Scouts to serve as its president a second time from 1935 to 1937.
-She returned to Stanford University to develop its music program, and she supported a physical therapy program that would prove beneficial should the United States go to war.
+Hoover continued to receive letters requesting assistance, though far fewer than she had addressed while serving as first lady.
+She did not share her husband's desire to return to politics, but she was active in Republican Party women's groups.
+In 1935, she took up a project to purchase and restore her husband's birthplace cottage in Iowa.
+She also returned to the Girl Scouts the same year to serve as its president for another year.
+Hoover became involved with the Salvation Army to support its fundraising operations in 1937.
+The same year, she returned to Stanford University to develop the Friends of Music program, with which she was active for the rest of her life.
+She also supported a physical therapy program that she hoped would prove beneficial should the United States go to war.
+She maintained an active lifestyle throughout her later years, including a weeks-long horseback tour of the Cascade Range while she was in her sixties.

-Hoover was concerned by the actions of the Roosevelt administration, and she became affiliated with the Pro-America movement that opposed the New Deal.
-At the onset of World War II, she once again worked to provide relief for war refugees in tandem with her husband, reminiscent of their work in World War I. She took an isolationist stance, hoping that the United States would not enter the second World War as it entered the first.
+Hoover disapproved of the actions of the Roosevelt administration, and she became affiliated with the Pro-America movement that opposed the New Deal.
+At the onset of World War II, she once again worked to provide relief for war refugees with her husband, reminiscent of their work in World War I. She was enraged by the Japanese invasion of China, a place with which she always felt a personal connection.
+Despite this, she took an isolationist stance, hoping that the U.S. would not enter the second World War as it had entered the first.
 During the 1940 presidential election, the Hoovers campaigned on behalf of Republican candidate Wendell Willkie.
-The Hoovers moved to New York in December 1940, as Herbert had been spending an increasing amount of time there on business.
+They moved to New York in December 1940, as Herbert had been spending an increasing amount of time there on business.

-Hoover died of a heart attack in New York City on January 7, 1944.
-She was found dead in her bedroom by her husband, who came to kiss her good night.
-Herbert was devastated by her death and never considered remarrying.
-After her death, Herbert found hundreds of checks she had received to repay her for her charitable work, which she had declined to cash.
-A joint Episcopalian-Quaker service was held in New York, attended by about one thousand people, including two hundred girl scouts.
-A second service was held in Palo Alto, where she was buried.
-Following Herbert's death in 1964, she was reinterred next to her husband at West Branch, Iowa.
+Hoover died of a heart attack on January 7, 1944, while staying at the Waldorf Astoria New York.
+She was found by her husband when he returned to their room.
+Two services were held for her.
+The first, a joint Episcopalian-Quaker service in New York, was attended by about one thousand people, including two hundred girl scouts.
+The second was held in Palo Alto, where she was buried.
+After her death, her family found many checks she had received to repay her for her charity but which she had declined to cash.
+She was later reinterred in her husband's grave in West Branch, Iowa.